thelovelab/tximeta/README.md

-# tximeta

-## Import transcript quantification with automagic generation of metadata
+# tximeta: Import transcript quantification with automagic generation of metadata

-Michael Love, Rob Patro

 # Idea in diagrams